mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 indicates this is a positive value.
 He thus adds 15% on to the distance, for a value of 3,450,000,00 kilometres.

 According to the travel formulae on page 152 of the Traveller Core Rulebook, a Thrust 1 ship will take
 326 hours, or about 13 days, to make the transit.
-A jump-capable ship can do it in seven days, but a non- starship is cheaper and can carry more cargo per trip.
+A jump-capable ship can do it in seven days, but a non-starship is cheaper and can carry more cargo per trip.
 More importantly, the Travellers now know they can take some time off and still get to the outpost in time to ambush the supply ship.

 159

 ###### TRAVELLING IN NOMAL SPACE

 # M INE WARFARE